Swan Song (1)

 Again, with that phrase, I should be used to it by now.
 But it still stings.
 The struggling artist musters her all to control her voice and says, “Oh no, it’s alright.
 I understand.
 Thank you for telling me.”

-Mariana tries to hide with a smile, but panic strikes through her bones as it was the last on her list of job searches.
+Mariana tries to hide with a smile and a prim expression on her face when she pockets her phone.
+But panic strikes through her bones as it was the last on her list of job searches.
 She forces herself not to cry in public, and her throat tightens as she gathers her things.
 The wind harshly blows on Mariana’s face, her hair a flurry, when she exits the café.
 Thankful enough of the wind, even though messing up her neatly styled hair, the tears dry in her eyes.
 Gripping tightly onto her leather jacket, she crosses the road and walks along 85th street.

-As Mariana meanders, not paying much attention to where her feet will take her, she pulls out her mobile and dials Ros’ number.
-She wants to talk to someone, distract her from the harsh reality.
-But after several rings of unanswered calls that seem to feel like ages, Mariana ends it without leaving Ros a message.
-She tries again, and this time, dialling April’s number.
-She answers at the first ring.
+Distraught, angry and hurt, Mariana meanders and does not pay much attention to where her feet take her.
+She pulls out her mobile phone and desperately dials Ros’ number.
+She needs to talk to someone, distract her from the harsh reality.
+After several rings of unanswered calls that seem to feel like ages, Mariana furiously hangs up without leaving her so-called best friend a message, gripping tightly onto the technology.

 Through her painful throat, Mariana laughs, for she misses her so much, too; it’s been three years since they saw each other in person.
 “Hey.
 Thanks for answering.
 How are you!?”